exercism/docs/building/tracks/practice-exercises/README.md

 [Practice Exercises](/docs/building/product/practice-exercises) are exercises designed to allow students to solve an arbitrary problem, with the aim of them making use of the concepts they have learned so far.

 Interested in adding your first Practice Exercise to a track?
-Watch our walkthrough video 👇
+Check the [Add Practice Exercise docs](/docs/building/tracks/practice-exercises/add) or watch our walkthrough video 👇

 [video:vimeo/906101866?h=2954ad331e]()